BenOsodrac/WebComponents/README.md

-# Build native Web Components without using a framework
+# OutSystems UI Web Components

-Everyone knows it: Encapsulating and reusing UI components on the web is challenging.
-It is usually a copy & paste of HTML, CSS, and JavaScript, often spread over one or more files.
-If you forget a part, it does not look as desired, or the interaction does not work.
-Enough of that!
-Web Components open up new ways on the web to implement and (re-)use UI components in a standardized manner and without any framework.
-In this sample, i want to show the essential points to create a completely native Web Component with standards HTML Templates, Custom Elements, and Shadow DOM.

-To run the sample, following the next steps.
+The core concept of a Web Component is similar to that of components in frameworks such as React, Angular or Vue.
+It is a reusable UI building block that encapsulates all the HTML, CSS and any JavaScript-based logic required to render it.
+The big difference is that instead of relying on a specific JavaScript framework it leverages technologies natively provided by the browser so that your Web Components are framework agnostic.
+The technologies that Web Components leverage from the browser are features such as Custom Elements, Shadow DOM, ES Modules and HTML Templates.

+The Custom Element API allows you to define new HTML tags with associated templates, styling and logic.
+The styling can be encapsulated using the Shadow DOM which makes your component ignore any styles applied outside of it.

 ## Install dependencies
 Run `npm i` to install all dependencies.

 ## Development server
 Run `npm start` for a dev server.
 Navigate to http://localhost:8080/.
-The app will not automatically reload if you change any of the source files.

 ## Build
 Run `npm run build-wc:webpack` to build the web component.
-The build artifacts will be stored in the dist/ directory.# webcomponents
+The build artifacts will be stored in the dist/ directory.